-Thank you for visiting the St. Peter Church history page.
-Please feel free to read the abbreviated history (below) which was prepared by an unknown author, or view the PDF version of “Upon this Rock“, a book written about St. Peter Church.
-Unfortunately this book is no longer in print.
+Thank you for visiting the Saint Peter Church history page.
+Please feel free to read the abbreviated history (below) which was prepared by an unknown author, or view the PDF version of “Upon this Rock,” a book written about Saint Peter Church.
+Unfortunately, this book is no longer in print.

-This book is dedicated to the parishioners of St. Peter’s Church, past, present and future: to the past and present for their heritage of zeal, love and sacrifice for their parish; to the future for the heritage they will receive.
+This book is dedicated to the parishioners of Saint Peter Church, past, present and future: to the past and present for their heritage of zeal, love, and sacrifice for their parish; to the future for the heritage they will receive.

-The first parishioners of St. Pius/St. Peter’s, mostly of German and Irish decent, set up the altar, laid the floor, plastered walls, glazed windows, made pews, contributing in every aspect of the construction of the building.
+The first parishioners of Saint Pius/Saint Peter’s, mostly of German and Irish decent, set up the altar, laid the floor, plastered walls, glazed windows, made pews, contributing in every aspect of the construction of the building.

-On July 26th, 1835 Bishop Purcell solemnly blessed the new Catholic church of St. Pius at Steubenville.
+On July 26th, 1835, Bishop Purcell solemnly blessed the new Catholic church of Saint Pius at Steubenville.
 The building was a small brick structure, with dimensions of only thirty feet by forty five feet, it did not have an organ, statues or a shrine, only a pulpit and candle sticks, this was the church founded by Reverend Mr. McGrady in 1832.
 In 1845, Father James Kearny became the first permanent resident and pastor of St. Pius Church.
-In 1841, Father Neumann, later to become Bishop Neumann, and who recently became St. Neumann, stopped at the Steubenville Church on December 5, 1841; Father Neumann baptized three children in St. Pius Church.
+In 1841, Father Neumann, later to become Bishop Neumann, and who recently became Saint Neumann, stopped at the Steubenville Church on December 5, 1841; Father Neumann baptized three children in Saint Pius Church.

 The new church was of impressive size for this era, but only about one half the size of the current church structure.
 The first floor of the church served as the school and included a small student chapel.
 The church proper was on the second floor and was accessed by stairs just inside the front door of the church.

-In 1864 Fr.
-William Thomas Bigelow became pastor of St. Peter’s.
+In 1864 Father William Thomas Bigelow became pastor of Saint Peter’s.
 Upon arriving, he found it too small for the burgeoning congregation and added an extension to the building, doubling the length of the church.
-It was Fr.
-Bigelow who converted the lower floor of the church into classrooms and appointed ladies of the church to teach the children.
-In 1868 Father Bigelow asked five “Sisters of Charity” to come to Steubenville, from their motherhouse in Cincinnati, to teach the children to increase their education and faith in the God he so loved.
-Fr.
-Bigelow moved into a boarding house, giving his newly erected rectory to the sisters for their convent, moving himself into a boarding house.
+It was Father Bigelow who converted the lower floor of the church into classrooms and appointed ladies of the church to teach the children.
+In 1868, Father Bigelow asked five “Sisters of Charity” to come to Steubenville, from their motherhouse in Cincinnati, to teach the children to increase their education and faith in the God he so loved.
+Father Bigelow moved into a boarding house, giving his newly erected rectory to the sisters for their convent.

 The Major List of the Pastors and Accomplishments

-1832-35: Fr.
-McGrady, a Dominican priest, – purchased the land and built the first Catholic church of Steubenville, St. Pius, completed in 1832.
+1832-1835: Father McGrady, a Dominican priest, – purchased the land and built the first Catholic church of Steubenville, Saint Pius, completed in 1832.

-1835-45: Fr.
-James Conlan- The first records of the church have been recorded April 7, 1835, recordings showing the first Baptism plus eight more during the year.
-7/26/35 the second bishop of Cincinnati came to Steubenville to concelebrate with Fr.
-Conlan, solemnly blessed St. Pius church, and administered the sacrament of confirmation to nine persons.
+1835-1845: Father James Conlan – The first records of the church have been recorded April 7, 1835 recordings showing the first Baptism plus eight more during the year.
+7/26/35 the second bishop of Cincinnati came to Steubenville to concelebrate with Father Conlan, solemnly blessed Saint Pius church, and administered the sacrament of confirmation to nine persons.
 Catholics were few in number at this time.
-Fr.
-Conlan oversaw the renovated the church adding plaster walls, pews, an altar, and a new floor.
+Father Conlan oversaw the renovated the church adding plaster walls, pews, an altar, and a new floor.

-1845-50: Fr.
-James Kearney- was the first permanent resident pastor of St. Pius church.
-Very little is recorded during Fr.
-Kearney’s tenure.
+1845-1850: Father James Kearney- was the first permanent resident pastor of Saint Pius church.
+Very little is recorded during Father Kearney’s tenure.

-In 1841 Fr.
-Newman stopped by the church and baptized three children.
-1845 Catholic Society of Ladies was founded by Fr.
-Kearney.
+In 1841 Father Newman stopped by the church and baptized three children.

-1848-50: Fr.
-T.O.
-Farrell filled in for Fr.
-Kearney who was forced to take an extended leave because of an illness.
-Fr.
-Kearney returned to the parish in September of 1850 but was forced to retire one month later.
-Fr.
-Farrell was in charge of the parish for a few months, after which Fr.
-Emmanuel Thienpont took over.
+1848-1850: Father T.O.
+Farrell filled in for Father Kearney who was forced to take an extended leave because of an illness.
+Father Kearney returned to the parish in September of 1850 but was forced to retire one month later.
+Father Farrell was in charge of the parish for a few months, after which Father Emmanuel Thienpont took over.

 1850-1865: Fr.
 Emmanuel Thienpont arrived December 1850.
 He ministered to the Catholics who were building the railroad.
-Tore down the church 1853, built a new church and changed the name to St. Peter’s.
-St. Peter’s was consecrated by Archbishop Purcell in 1854.
+Tore down the church 1853, built a new church and changed the name to Saint Peter’s.
+Saint Peter’s was consecrated by Archbishop Purcell in 1854.
 The new church was built on the same site.
 The first floor of the church was converted into a school.
-St. Peters School was built in 1854, the first parochial school in Steubenville.
+Saint Peter’s School was built in 1854, the first parochial school in Steubenville.
 A high school was established in 1879, all in only one room, with one teacher.
 Four hundred children attended the school at the end of the 19th century.
 In 1904 a new, three story, school was constructed and still stands today.
 By 1957 five hundred and four students were attending St. Peters School.
-Sadly the school closed it doors in 2008 to the dismay of the pastor, Msgr.
-George Yontz.
+Sadly the school closed it doors in 2008 to the dismay of the pastor, Monsignor George Yontz.

-1865-1871: Fr.
-William Bigelow added an extension to the church doubling its size.
-He remodeled the rectory, purchased a new cemetery site and brought in the five Sisters of Charity to teach in St. Peter’s school, arriving in 1868.
-In 1871 a small pox epidemic swept through the city causing Fr.
-Biglow’s death in January 1872.
+1865-1871: Father William Bigelow added an extension to the church doubling its size.
+He remodeled the rectory, purchased a new cemetery site and brought in the five Sisters of Charity to teach in Saint Peter’s school, arriving in 1868.
+In 1871 a small pox epidemic swept through the city causing Father Biglow’s death in January 1872.

-1872-73: Fr.
-Thomas Tuomy, temporary pastor dies of consumption and Fr.
-Theinpont dies in Logan, OH.
+1872-1873: Father Thomas Tuomy, temporary pastor dies of consumption and Father Theinpont dies in Logan, OH.

-Fr.
-Hartnedy attempted to build a church in the diocese at St. Peter’s which would have been one quarter scale of St. Peter’s in Rome.
+Father Hartnedy attempted to build a church in the diocese at Saint Peter’s which would have been one quarter scale of Saint Peter’s in Rome.
 The Diocese of Columbus rejected his plans as it would have been costly.
 He was successful in building the school, however.
 1904, he resigned, possibly because of the rejection of his new church project.
-1912: Dean Hartnedy dies in CA in September; body returned to St. Peter’s for burial
+1912: Dean Hartnedy dies in California in September; body returned to Saint Peter’s for burial.

 1904-1939: Fr.
 Thomas Powers, the 12th pastor of St. Peter’s, organized a youth group called the Temperance Cadets.
 He began a campaign called pew renting.
 In December of 1908 St. Peter’s new church was completed and consecrated.
 The total cost was 112,000.
 September 1912 a new school was built.
 On Christmas Eve 1910 the total debt of the parish was paid off.
 1930 Fr.
 Powers takes over the management of DellHospital.
 Fr.
 Powers turned the management of the hospital over to the Franciscan Sisters.
 Fr.
 Powers died in office, on 12/13/39 after 35 years of service.
 He was 81 years old at the time of his death.